 4. Once-a-week self examination is recommended to check for cracks on the bottom of the heels.
 Pay particular attention to the skin between the toes.
 Using moisturizer cream can help prevent cracks, particularly in the winter time.
 Your skin is a barrier to microbes.
 Small cracks can allow germs and bacteria to enter your feet.

 5. If copious sweating is a major issue, consider tea soaks.
 Dilute caffeinated tea and soak for 15 minutes, twice a day.
 The caffeine and the tannic acid in the tea help constrict the sweat glands.
 If you have bad genetics stacked against you, then you need to be extra careful.

-For more information on footwear and foot genetics, please contact our Long Island foot doctors at Advanced Podiatry today at either our Huntington, NY, Manhasset, NY or Roslyn, NY practice!
-Or submit a request through our site's contact form.
+For more information on footwear and foot genetics, please contact our Long Island foot doctors at Advanced Podiatry today at either our Manhasset, Huntington, Coram, Woodbury, Mineola, Williston Park & Maspeth, Plainview NY.
+You may also contact us 24/7 through our Appointment Request Form.